Five reasons why VCTs are increasing in popularity amongst investors

 Potential for a regular income stream

 Demand for a sustainable income stream continues to sit as one of the top priorities for investors and VCTs appear to be meeting this demand.
 VCTs have steadily, and arguably under the radar, built up a reputation for generating a competitive and consistent dividend yield.
 According to the Association of Investment Companies (AIC) the average yield on a VCT is 7.44% (as at 13 November 2018).
-This is far higher than the yields currently generated on the FTSE 100 or the FTSE All-Share.
+This is far higher than the average yields currently generated across the FTSE 100 or the FTSE All-Share.

 Doing your bit to support British business

 VCTs target an SME funding gap, providing finance to companies in a part of the market which is not well-served by traditional investors.
 Without this vital source of capital many would struggle to fulfil their true potential.
 Since 1995, VCTs have raised around £7 billion for investment into high growth UK businesses.
-This funding has helped fuel job creation, has enabled many to pursue an export strategy, and has positively transformed countless small companies.
+This funding has helped fuel job creation, has enabled many to pursue an export strategy, and has transformed countless small companies.